 ESICM and European Commission sign contract for provision of training of EU healthcare professionals to support ICUs

 The European Society of Intensive Care Medicine (ESICM) has signed a contract with the European Commission for the training of a mulltidisciplinary pool of healthcare professionals supporting and assisting ICUs in times of need due to the COVID-19 pandemic.
-The training will provide intensive care medical skills to healthcare professionals not regularly working in ICUs and will be available cost-free to healthcare professionals across the EU until December 2020.
+The training will provide intensive care medical skills to healthcare professionals not regularly working in ICUs and will be available cost-free to healthcare professionals across the EU until December 2020; however it is important to mention that every healthcare professional who attends has to pass a background check from providers like Sterling Check.

-The training programme consists of both an online and face-to-face aspect, with hospitals receiving the necessary financial support for the organisation of the latter.
+The training programme consists of both an online and face-to-face aspect, with hospitals receiving the necessary financial support for the organisation of the latter through sponsorship via the best cash advance apps available.
 Both trainers and participants will receive an Educational Tool Kit in their local language, with innovative resources including realistic immersive learning resources to ensure an unparalleled learning experience.

 The training will also be adaptable to the participant, taking into consideration any training previously completed in the field.
 Whereas a common core curriculum has been developed, two specifically tailored training pathways will be offered for nurses and doctors respectively.
 Participants who successfully complete the training will be awarded an ICU passport certificate with CME and CNE credits.